Book cover

 We should also create a BookSearchInterface interface, which is not shown in the code.
 Both the base class and the proxy class should implement this interface, allowing clients to be unaware of the existence of a proxy between them and the base object.
 Once again, we are applying the Prefer Interfaces to Classes principle.

 Next, we show the main program that creates the mentioned objects.
-First, we present the code before the proxy.
-In this code, a BookSearch object is created in the main function and then passed as an argument to a class that needs the book search service, like the View class.
+First, we present the code before the proxy’s introduction.
+In this code, a BookSearch object is created in the main function and then passed as an argument to a class that needs the book search service, such as the View class.

 void main() {